pilimartinez/chillflix/README.md

 # 🍿 Chillflix

-A responsive web application that all shows the most popular movies from TheMovieDB's and allows you to filter by year.
+A responsive web application that shows the most popular movies from TheMovieDB's and allows you to filter by year.

 ## Languages and Tools: